ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

   ]
 }
 ```
 From the example output above, we can see the country the user requested as the first key in the dictionary, in this case United_States.
-Additionally, we can see a list of all the regions where a sighting occured as well as the number of times a sightings occurred within that region.
+Additionally, we can see a list of all the regions where a sighting occurred as well as the number of times a sightings occurred within that region.
 For example, we can see that the ISS was sighting in Arkansas 1049 times. <br >

 Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >